biglocalnews/court-scraper/docs/install.rst

 This file is expected to live inside the :ref:`default storage location <default cache dir>` for scraped files, logs, etc.

-On Linux/Mac, the default location is `~/.court-scraper/config.yaml`.
+On Linux/Mac, the default location is :code:`~/.court-scraper/config.yaml`.

-This configuration file must contain credentials for each location based on a place ID, which is a `snake_case <https://en.wikipedia.org/wiki/Snake_case>`_ combination of of state and county (e.g. `ga_dekalb` for Dekalb County, GA).
+This configuration file must contain credentials for each location based on a place ID, which is a `snake_case <https://en.wikipedia.org/wiki/Snake_case>`_ combination of state and county (e.g. `ga_dekalb` for Dekalb County, GA).

 Courts with a common software platform that allow sharing of credentials can inherit credentials from a single entry.